guglielmo/mosic2-frontend/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+Use the `--prod` flag for a production build.
-Use the `-prod` flag for a production build.
+Use the `--prod --aot` flag for a production build with Ahead Of Time JS build.

 ## Running unit tests